abline in r / r plot add line abline(a = NULL, b = NULL, h = NULL, v = NULL, reg = NULL, coef = NULL, col = NULL, lty = NULL, lwd= NULL)

 Ever needed to add straight lines to an R plot?
 You can use abline in R to add straight lines to a plot.
+What is ab line?
+It helps you plot a line in R, and with it making lines in R has never been easier.
 This R function is great for adding cutoffs or similar limits to an existing R plot.

 The abline function can accept several arguments, with defaults of NULL: